Dwight D. Eisenhower: Presidency (1953–1961)

 In a private letter, Eisenhower wrote:

 When the 1954 Congressional elections approached, it became evident that the Republicans were in danger of losing their thin majority in both houses.
 Eisenhower was among those who blamed the Old Guard for the losses, and he took up the charge to stop suspected efforts by the right wing to take control of the GOP.
 He then articulated his position as a moderate, progressive Republican: "I have just one purpose ... and that is to build up a strong progressive Republican Party in this country.
 If the right wing wants a fight, they are going to get it ... before I end up, either this Republican Party will reflect progressivism or I won't be with them anymore."

 Eisenhower initially planned on serving only one term, but he remained flexible in case leading Republicans wanted him to run again.
 He was recovering from a heart attack late in September 1955 when he met with his closest advisors to evaluate the GOP's potential candidates; the group concluded that a second term was well advised, and he announced that he would run again in February 1956.
 Eisenhower was publicly noncommittal about having Nixon as the Vice President on his ticket; the question was an especially important one in light of his heart condition.
-He personally favored Robert B. Anderson, a Democrat who rejected his offer, so Eisenhower resolved to leave the matter in the hands of the party.
-In 1956, Eisenhower faced Adlai Stevenson again and won by an even larger landslide, with 457 of 531 electoral votes and 57.6-percent of the popular vote.
-The level of campaigning was curtailed out of health considerations.
+He personally favored Robert B. Anderson, a Democrat who rejected his offer, so Eisenhower resolved to leave the matter in the hands of the party, which chose Nixon nearly unanimously.
+In 1956, Eisenhower faced Adlai Stevenson again and won by an even larger landslide, with 457 of 531 electoral votes and 57.6 percent of the popular vote.
+His campaigning was curtailed by health considerations.

 Eisenhower made full use of his valet, chauffeur, and secretarial support; he rarely drove or even dialed a phone number.
-He was an avid fisherman, golfer, painter, and bridge player, and preferred active rather than passive forms of entertainment.
+He was an avid fisherman, golfer, painter, and bridge player.
 On August 26, 1959, he was aboard the maiden flight of Air Force One, which replaced the Columbine as the presidential aircraft.

+Atoms for Peace

+Eisenhower gave the Atoms for Peace speech to the United Nations General Assembly on December 8, 1953, advocating for constructive use of nuclear fission for electrical energy and nuclear medicine instead of nuclear arms race proliferation.
+The speech led to the Atomic Energy Act of 1954 which allowed the civilian world to develop nuclear fission technology for peaceful and prosperous purposes.